hzeller/flaschen-taschen/README.md

 ![](./img/ft-completed.jpg)

-How about [Star Wars](https://youtu.be/OEUFIpM10FE) on the completed display ?
+How about watching the [Star Wars](https://youtu.be/OEUFIpM10FE) movie ?

 The set-up is 9 crates wide and 7 crates high for a total of 63 [crates (see wiring here)](./doc/wiring.md) with 25 'pixels' each